-R{1F} = 0.94 Reliability of average of all items for one time (Random time effects) R{kF} = 0.97 Reliability of average of all ratings across all items and times (Fixed time effects) R{1R} = 0.33 Generalizability of a single time point across all items (Random time effects) R{2R} = 0.49 Generalizability of average time points across all items (Fixed time effects)
+$R{1F}$ = 0.94 Reliability of average of all items for one time (Random time effects) $R{kF}$ = 0.97 Reliability of average of all ratings across all items and times (Fixed time effects) $R{1R}$ = 0.33 Generalizability of a single time point across all items (Random time effects) $R{2R}$ = 0.49 Generalizability of average time points across all items (Fixed time effects)

-Multi-level modeling approaches are particularly appropriate if repeating the same measure multiple times in for instance an experience sampling study (e.g., Bolger & Laurenceau, 2013; Fisher, 2015; Mehl & Conner, 2012; Mehl & Robbins, 2012; Wilt et al., 2011, 2016a,b).
-We can derive multiple measures of reliability, across subjects, across time, across items and the various person x time, person x items, time x item interactions (Cranford et al., 2006; Shrout & Lane, 2012).
+items and the various person x time, person x items, time x item interactions (Cranford et al., 2006; Shrout & Lane, 2012).
 This is implemented in the multilevel.reliability function and discussed in more detail in a tutorial for analyzing dynamic data (Revelle & Wilt, 2017).
 Although these variance components can be found using traditional repeated measures analysis of variance, it is more appropriate to use multi-level techniques, particularly in the case of missing data.

 Stability needs to be adjusted for dependability and thus the .36 stability over two days of the SAI should be adjusted for the immediate dependability of .85 to suggest a two day stability of anxious mood of .42 which is notably similar to that of the state-trait correlation of .43.
 When measuring mood, we need to disentangle the episodic memory components of the state measure from the semantic memory involved when answering trait like questions (Cattell, 1964; Chmielewski & Watson, 2009).
-State measures of affectivity probably involve episodic memory whereas trait measures of similar constructs (e.g., trait anxiety or neuroticism) likely tap semantic memory (Klein et al., 2002).
+States measures of affectivity probably involve episodic memory whereas trait measures of similar constructs (e.g., trait anxiety or neuroticism) likely tap semantic memory (Klein et al., 2002).
 With only two measures of state anxiety and one of trait anxiety, we can not disentangle how much of the trait measure is state (Equation 9) but if we had more measures over longer periods of time we would be able to do so.